How Robotic Surgery Has Changed Colorectal Cancer Treatment Dramatically

 How robotics have transformed colorectal cancer treatment

-At Grand View Health, Latta uses the da Vinci® XI™ System from Intuitive to perform colorectal cancer procedures.
+At Grand View Health, Latta uses the da Vinci® Xi™ System from Intuitive to perform colorectal cancer procedures.
 Before robotics, surgeries of the colon and rectum—including colectomy (removal of the colon) and low anterior resection of the rectum—were performed with handheld tools.
 Surgeons needed to make incisions large enough to allow them to see the entire colon and the rectum.

 The da Vinci system allows Latta to perform the same surgeries using a minimally invasive approach.
 During a colorectal cancer procedure, Latta makes just a few small incisions.
 He then sits at a console and operates using tiny, wristed instruments that mimic the motion of the human hand.
 The instruments control long-handled tools with small cameras that give Latta a high-definition, three-dimensional, magnified view inside the body.